DirtyHarryLYL/HAKE/README.md

 More details can be found in the HAKE website http://hake-mvig.cn.

 **The image-level and instance-level part-state annotations on 50K images are all avaiable now!
+Meanwhile, the corresponding models are also released in our [HAKE-Action repo](https://github.com/DirtyHarryLYL/HAKE-Action).

-Our new larger version HAKE-Big (>120K images, activity and part state labels) will be relaesed soon.**
+**Our new larger version HAKE-Big (>120K images, activity and part state labels) will be relaesed soon.**

 Note that: image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
 Meanwhile, instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).